Bookkeeping membership (AATQB)

-Keep your skills up to date: once approved you’ll need to complete CPD to keep your skills and knowledge sharp.
-To help you with this, you’ll have access to hundreds of technical resources on essential topics in the AAT Knowledge Hub.
-Plus, you’ll benefit from free and discounted events and webinars, and regular industry updates via your AAT e-newsletter.
+Keep your skills up to date: you'll need to complete CPD to keep your skills and knowledge sharp.
+We give you hundreds of essential resources in the AAT Knowledge Hub, plus free and discounted events, and regular industry updates in your newsletter.

 Save money with AAT Rewards: your exclusive rewards site can help you save money on the things you buy every day.
 Find great offers on everything from cinema tickets to holidays and insurance.

 You're eligible to apply for AAT bookkeeping membership if one or more of the below applies.

 - You've completed the AAT Advanced Certificate in Bookkeeping on the AQ2016 or Q2022 standards.